EuroScience Open Forum (ESOF)

 One of the important ways of reaching and inspiring a general public with science and technology is via the audio-visual media – television and the web/new media.
 The European Association for the Promotion of Science and Technology, EuroScience and the European Public Awareness of Science organisation, EuroPAWS have joined forces to establish an annual European Science TV and New Media Festival and Awards.

 These are designed as two events for practical reasons, the festival being three days and the awards being an evening event later in the year.
 As well as presenting and celebrating the best films/programmes and the winning entries from across Europe, the festival and awards address issues in science and its communication via keynote talks and panel-led discussions involving the unique cross-cultural and cross-professional audiences.
 The events are also open to a wider public, who have a vote on best production.
+Find out about the eight prize categories and watch a video of the 2013 awards evening.

 Science meets poetry